MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 ### Roadmap

-The [!INCLUDE[prodshort](includes/prodshort.md)] [roadmap page](https://dynamics.microsoft.com/roadmap/business-central/) shows the general direction in the coming years. [!INCLUDE[prodshort](includes/prodshort.md)] is updated with major feature updates every 6 months and monthly service updates, and you can get an overview of upcoming and recently released capabilities in the release notes at [https://dynamics.microsoft.com/en-us/business-applications/release/#release-notes](https://dynamics.microsoft.com/en-us/business-applications/release/#release-notes).
+The [!INCLUDE[prodshort](includes/prodshort.md)] [roadmap page](https://dynamics.microsoft.com/roadmap/business-central/) shows the general priorities for [!INCLUDE[prodshort](includes/prodshort.md)] in the coming years. [!INCLUDE[prodshort](includes/prodshort.md)] is updated with major feature updates every 6 months and monthly service updates, and you can get an overview of upcoming and recently released capabilities in the release notes at [https://dynamics.microsoft.com/en-us/business-applications/release/#release-notes](https://dynamics.microsoft.com/en-us/business-applications/release/#release-notes).

 ## Feedback